nforgeio/neonKUBE/Doc/PUBLISH.md

 3. Update `$/nuget-version.txt` (or `GitHub/nuget-version.txt` in the solution) with the new package version.

-4. Manually clean and rebuild the entire solution.
+4. Manually clean and rebuild the entire solution: RELEASE configuration.

 5. Execute `$/Toolbin/nuget-neonforge-public.ps1` to publish the packages to **Nuget.org**.